opensearch-project/documentation-website/_ml-commons-plugin/semantic-search.md

 For a more advanced setup, note the following requirements:

 - To register a custom model, you need to specify an additional `"allow_registering_model_via_url": "true"` cluster setting.
-- On clusters with dedicated ML nodes, you may want to specify `"only_run_on_ml_node": "true"` for improved performance.
+- In production, it's best practice to separate the workloads by having dedicated ML nodes.
+On clusters with dedicated ML nodes, specify `"only_run_on_ml_node": "true"` for improved performance.

 For more information about ML-related cluster settings, see [ML Commons cluster settings]({{site.url}}{{site.baseurl}}/ml-commons-plugin/cluster-settings/).